ElektraInitiative/libelektra/doc/decisions/1_in_discussion/spec_expressiveness.md

 ### Problem 2

-Errors and warnings are strictly defined in elektra.
+Errors and warnings are strictly defined in Elektra.
-The spec plugin is currently not

 ### Problem 3